 3. Walk and Roll to School Day and Beyond

 Director, Deb Hubsmith, blogs on making every day walk and bike to school day

 We’d like to congratulate and thank everyone who planned, or is planning, a successful walk and roll to school day event this month!
-The Safe Routes to School National Partnership is here to support your efforts and the growth of the Safe Routes to School movement.
+The Safe Routes Partnership is here to support your efforts and the growth of the Safe Routes to School movement.
 Check out our dozens of publications including our Local Policy Guide, and other program resources to help support your community to continue walking and bicycling the whole year through.
 Our director, Deb Hubsmith, blogged to encourage communities to keep up the enthusiasm that Walk to School Day events bring to schools and communities, and to channel that momentum to keep walking and bicycling the rest of the school year.

 We asked our Facebook friends to share stories of their successful events, and we wanted to highlight three that stood out to us:

 - 110 students joined Lakewood Elementary School’s Walking School Bus in Phenix City, Alabama

 - More than 500 students at Carl Traeger Elementary School in Oshkosh,Wisconsin participated in the Ped Safety Dance on Walk to School Day – not only did they walk to school, they also got in extra physical activity in their dancing!

 - In Henrico County, Virginia, they had the First Lady of Virginia Maureen McDonnell, state Secretary of Health Dr. Bill Hazel, state Health Commissioner Dr. Karen Remley and other state and local officials at their flagship Walk to School Day event at Cresview Elementary.
 We love to hear about elected officials attending your events!
 Please send Margo Pedroso an email to let us know about any Congressional members who will be attending any upcoming events you might have, and contact us if you need assistance.